Sep 30 — Nov 18 Mondays 7-9 PM

 Tutor

 Barbara Knorpp is an anthropologist with a special interest in film history.
 Her work is situated in the interdisciplinary arena between anthropology, cinema, media studies, and fine art.
 Before her PhD she worked in an international photo press agency, collaborated with artists, and worked in documentary and fiction film in Germany, Japan, and Australia.
-In 2018-19 she acted as a film curator for the Kaiser-Wilhelm-Museum in Krefeld, Germany.
-She was a Teaching Fellow in Museum and Cultural Heritage Studies at University College, London in 2015-16 and was a Visiting Lecturer in Anthropology at Brunel University 2007-2014.
-Barbara is also a member of the RAI Film Festival film committee.
+She was a Teaching Fellow in Museum and Cultural Heritage Studies at University College, London in 2015-16 and has been a Visiting Lecturer in Anthropology at Brunel University since 2007.
+Barbara is also a Tutor at Goldsmiths and a member of the RAI Film Festival film committee.
 She recently published a book on African Cinema: "African Film Cultures: Context of Creation and Circulation" edited by Winston Mano, Barbara Knorpp and Anuli Agina (2017).
 She has a background in Anthropology, Theatre, Film, and Television Studies, and Art History.